wait-how/smdsh/README.md

  - (possibly) using the following memory locations:
    - x87 float control/status registers
    - ymm0 - ymm15
+     - This is difficult to use, as there isn't an easy way to refer to the upper half of a ymm register.
    - zmm0 - zmm15 on machines with AVX512
    - AMX matrix registers (if I get access to a machine with this feature)